johanneszab/TumblThree/README.md

 ## Features:

 * Source code at github (Written in C# using WPF and MVVM).
-* Multiple simultaneous downloads of a single blog.
+* Multiple concurrent downloads of a single blog.
-* Multiple simultaneous downloads of different blogs.
+* Multiple concurrent downloads of different blogs.
 * Internationalization support (currently available: zh, ru, de, fr, es).
 * A download queue.
 * Autosave of the queuelist.
 * Save, clear and restore the queuelist.
 * A clipboard monitor that detects *http(s):// .tumblr.com* urls in the clipboard (copy and paste) and automatically adds the blog to the bloglist.
-* A settings panel (change download location, turn preview off/on, define number of simultaneous downloads, set the imagesize of downloaded pictures, set download defaults, enable portable mode, etc.).
+* A settings panel (change download location, turn preview off/on, define number of concurrent downloads, set the imagesize of downloaded pictures, set download defaults, enable portable mode, etc.).
 * Allows to set a proxy.
 * ~~A bandwidth throttler.~~ Currently broken.
 * An option to download an url list instead of the actual files.